rjackowens/RabbitMQ/Setup Node Cluster with Queue Mirroring.md

 - Install Erlang and RabbitMQ Server as Administrator
 - Run RabbitMQ Service -start from Start Menu
 - Confirm the RabbitMQ service description is appearing in Services.
-If it is blank, the install did not complete succesfully.
+If it is blank, the install did not finish successfully.
 - Navigate to C:\Program Files\RabbitMQ Server\rabbitmq_server-x.x.xx\sbin
 - Check the value of the *%HOMEDRIVE%* environmental variable.
 If not set to a local path, set the location to a local drive: